AstroVPK/kali/README.md

 7. `future`

-  `future` is a Python 2 package that makes a number of useful Python 3 packages useable in Python 2..
+  `future` is a Python 2 package that makes a number of useful Python 3 modules useable in Python 2.
 You can get `future` using